opencybersecurityalliance/kestrel-lang/docs/language.rst

     APPLY analytics_identifier ON var1, var2, ...
 WITH x=1, y=abc

-- Input: the command takes in one or multiple variables.
+- Input: The command takes in one or multiple variables.

-- Execution: the command executes the analytics specified by ``analytics_identifier`` like ``docker://ip_domain_enrichment`` or ``docker://pin_ip_on_map``.
+- Execution: The command executes the analytics specified by ``analytics_identifier`` like ``docker://ip_domain_enrichment`` or ``docker://pin_ip_on_map``.

-  There is no limitation what an analytics could do besides the input and output specified by its corresponding Kestrel analytics interface (see `Data And Analytics Interfaces`_).
+  There is no limitation for what an analytics could do besides the input and output specified by its corresponding Kestrel analytics interface (see `Data And Analytics Interfaces`_).

-  An analytics could run entire locally and just do a table look-up.
-It could reach out to the Internet like the VirusTotal servers.
+  An analytics could run entirely locally and then just do a table lookup.
+It could reach out to the internet like the VirusTotal servers.
 It could perform real-time behavior analysis of binary samples.
-Based on specific analytics interface, some analytics can run entirely in the cloud, and the interface harvests the results to local Kestrel runtime.
+Based on specific analytics interfaces, some analytics can run entirely in the cloud, and the interface harvests the results to local Kestrel runtime.

   Threat hunters can quickly wrap an existing security program/module into a Kestrel analytics.
 For example, creating a Kestrel analytics as a docker container and utilizing the existing Kestrel Docker Analytics Interface (check :doc:`source/kestrel_analytics_docker.interface`).
-Users can also easily develop new analytics interfaces to provide special running environments (check :doc:`source/kestrel.analytics.interface`).
+You can also easily develop new analytics interfaces to provide special running environments (check :doc:`source/kestrel.analytics.interface`).

-- Output: the executed analytics could yield either *(a)* data for variable updates, or *(b)* a display object, or both.
+- Output: The executed analytics could yield either *(a)* data for variable updates, or *(b)* a display object, or both.
 The ``APPLY`` command passes the impacts to the Kestrel session:

-    - Updated variable(s): the most common enrichment is adding/updating
+    - Updated variable(s): The most common enrichment is adding/updating
       attributes to input variables (existing entities).
-The attributes can be yet not limited to:
+The attributes can be, yet not limited to:

-        - Detection results: the analytics performs threat detection on the given entities.
-The results can be any scalar values such as strings, integers, floats.
+        - Detection results: The analytics performs threat detection on the given entities.
+The results can be any scalar values such as strings, integers, or floats.
 For example, malware labels and their families could be strings, suspicious scores could be integers, and likelihood could be floats.
 Numerical data can be used by later Kestrel commands such as ``SORT``.
 Any new attributes can be used in the ``WHERE`` clause of the following ``GET`` commands to pick a subset of entities.

-        - Threat Intelligence (TI) information: commonly known as TI enrichment, e.g., Indicator of Comprise (IoC) tags.
+        - Threat Intelligence (TI) information: Commonly known as TI enrichment, for example, Indicator of Comprise (IoC) tags.

-        - Generic information: the analytics can add generic information that is not TI-specific, such as adding software description as new attributes to ``software`` entities based on their ``name`` attributes.
+        - Generic information: The analytics can add generic information that is not TI-specific, such as adding software description as new attributes to ``software`` entities based on their ``name`` attributes.

-    - Kestrel display object: an analytics can also yield a display object for the front-end to show.
+    - Kestrel display object: An analytics can also yield a display object for the front end to show.
 Visualization analytics yield such data such as our ``docker://pin_ip`` analytics that looks up the geolocation of IP addresses in ``network-traffic`` or ``ipv4-addr`` entities and pin them on a map, which can be shown in Jupyter Notebooks.